snitkdan/DefenseStorm/README.md

 ## Notes, caveats & known issues
 * The architecture of this project makes it difficult/impossible to perform validation server-side.
 Any validation is therefore performed client-side.
 Please don't go forging POST requests :(
-* Multiple users attempting to edit concurrently (via this app or Google Docs) will cause issues, including overwritten data, deletion of the incorrect row, etc.
+* Multiple users should be able to add stats without issue.
+However, attempting to edit/delete will cause issues, including overwritten data, deletion of the incorrect row, etc.
-* It is not advised to edit the Sheet directly
+* It is not advised to edit the Sheet directly.
+If you do, refresh this app before resuming working from it
 * When adding a stat, the local date at the client will be submitted to the "Date Added" column (column E in the Sheet)